thisisoscar/colour-swap-emergence/README.md

 Runs second

 # no compiler
 alternatively, you could use something like shutter encoder.
 I'm not sure about quality but it's faster than both and has more output types.
+The H.265 function worked for me and remember to activate the image sequence to whatever fps you want